Josh Te Hira

-Joshua A. Te Hira is a New Zealand rugby union player who plays for in the Bunnings NPC.
+Joshua A. Te Hira is a New Zealand rugby union player.
 His position is hooker.

 Career

 Te Hira made his debut for in Round 8 of the 2024 Bunnings NPC, coming off the bench to become Mako number 241 against in Dunedin.
 He plays his club rugby for the Kahurangi side in the Tasman region and has played over 50 games for them.